 Opioid Treatment is actually two drugs: Buprenorphine and Naloxone.
 Buprenorphine is a narcotic, while Naloxone suppresses the opioid effects.

 Essentially, the Buprenorphine produces a similar chemical reaction in the brain as other opioids, but the Naloxone suppresses both the euphoric and withdrawal symptoms.
 This leaves the patient feeling relatively normal, avoiding the vicious cycle driven by withdrawal cravings and side effects.

-Is Suboxone Effective?
+Is Opioid Treatment Effective?

 While all treatments can vary from patient to patient, there have been studies that demonstrate suboxone’s efficacy over intensive counseling.
 From our own anecdotal perspective, we see it as a highly viable treatment method particularly when combined with other methods, including counseling.

-Is Suboxone Safe?
+Is Opioid Treatment Safe?

 Like all narcotics, suboxone carries the risk of abuse and addiction.
 That said, suboxone abuse is far less widespread than other narcotic treatments, such as methadone.
 And like most other narcotics, misuse can lead to overdose, while combining alcohol or other drugs with suboxone can even be lethal.
 Lastly, there are some medical conditions where suboxone may not be a viable treatment method.
 It’s always best to consult with a medical professional to determine if it is safe for your specific situation.

 Yes, patients can experience a variety of side effects such as shallow breathing, confusion, weakness, loss of coordination, blurred vision and/or speech, liver problems, nausea, vomiting, loss of appetite, and others.